 It used to be when people wore sunscreen, it left white residue on their skin.
 New technology, however, created formulas that disappear like lotions.
-Unfortunately, some of these new products are concerning because of how they may react in the skin.
-Let’s look at one of the most common types of chemical sunscreens—oxybenzone.
+Unfortunately, some of these new products are concerning because of how they may react with the skin.
+Let's look at one of the most common types of chemical sunscreens—oxybenzone.

 What is Oxybenzone?

 Oxybenzone (also called “benzophenone-3” or “BP-3”) is an organic compound used as an ingredient in sunscreens because it absorbs UVB and UVA rays.
 You'll find this ingredient in many sunscreens today, including regular lotion sunscreens and makeup foundations with an SPF.
 The ingredient easily dissolves into lotions and creams, so you have a nice product that disappears on your face and then protects from the sun.

 Oxybenzone is also used in lip balms, lipstick, moisturizers, anti-aging creams, conditioners, and fragrances.

 Many people are concerned with this ingredient for three reasons:

 A study by the Centers for Disease Control and Prevention found widespread exposure to oxybenzone.
 After analyzing urine samples from over 2,500 people, researchers found BP-3 in over 96 percent of them, concluding that exposure was prevalent in the general population during 2003-2004.
 Females were more likely than males to have concentrations above the 95th percentile, likely as a result of the differences in use of personal care products, the researchers said.